-The resident must submit a written request for a grievance hearing to the SDHC within 5 business days of the tenant's receipt of the summary of the informal settlement.
+The resident must submit a written request for a grievance hearing to the SDHC within 10 business days of the tenant's receipt of the summary of the informal settlement.

-If the complainant does not request a hearing, the SDHC's disposition of the grievance under the informal settlement process will become final.
-However, failure to request a hearing does not constitute a waiver by the complainant of the right to contest the SDHC's action in disposing of the complaint in an appropriate judicial proceeding.
+If the complainant does not request a hearing, the PHA's disposition of the grievance under the informal settlement process will become final.
+However, failure to request a hearing does not constitute a waiver by the complainant of the right to contest the PHA's action in disposing of the complaint in an appropriate judicial proceeding [24 CFR 966.55(c)].